 But what if you don’t think you can sell an entire pack?
 Some vendors, especially if you’ve ordered from them in the past, will sell smaller packs to you.
 Contact your rep & see if you can negotiate an order that works for you.

 Still small and don’t have the funds to meet minimums?
-Try looking at wholesale websites that offer lower minimums to build your inventory.
+Try looking at wholesale websites such as our very own Hubventory, which offers lower minimums to build your inventory.